Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ✅ **Final answer: C. Add the Azure Boards app to the repository.**

-Correct Answer: C. Add the Azure Boards app to the repository.

 To connect Azure Boards to GitHub.com,

 connect and configure from Azure Boards.
 Or, alternatively, install and configure the Azure Boards app from GitHub.